Information from A to Z

 Pea & Leek

-We will provide breakfast during our full day sessions ONLY; between 8am and 8.30am, this will include cereals (multigrain) and milk, and toast with different spreads e.g. jam, honey, marmite.
+We will provide breakfast during our morning sessions between 8am and 8.30am, this will include cereals (multigrain) and milk, and toast with different spreads e.g. jam, honey, marmite.
 However, toast may be substituted for bagels, muffins, crumpets in order that the children are able to try a variety of different breakfast options.
 We will endeavour to ensure that breakfast is healthy and nutritious; while limiting their sugar and salt intake.
 Please note cereals such as Cocoa Pops, Frosties etc will not be included in this selection.

 Snacks are provided during mid morning and mid afternoon - served with either milk or water.
 The children are encouraged to help themselves from a snack bar at a time that is convenient for them.
 The snack bar remains open for a period of approximately one hour for the children to access.
 Water is available for children at all times.

 If your child stays for lunch, then they will be required to bring a long a tupparware style lunch box with a healthy lunch provided from home.
 This will be refridgerated until they eat at midday.
-Unfortunately we are unable to refridgerate large, canvas style or themed lunch boxes due to space available.
+Unfortunately we are unable to refridgerate canvas style or themed lunch boxes due to space available.

 We are a NO NUTS nursery, due to children's allergies.